What size tent do I need?: for solo adventures, weekenders, thru-hikes, and family camping trips

-One of the questions the peeps here at Advnture are most frequently asked by newcomers to the outdoors is “What size tent do I need for [insert activity type, group size, trip duration, time of year]?”
+"What size tent do I need?"
+It's one of the questions the peeps here at Advnture are most frequently asked by newcomers to the outdoors.
+Of course, the question usually continues, so more accurately we are asked: “What size tent do I need for [insert activity type, group size, trip duration, time of year]?”

 What size tent do I need?: general observations and pitfalls to avoid